langchain-ai/langchain/templates/sql-llamacpp/README.md

 # sql-llamacpp

-This package allows you to interact with a SQL database in natural language, using an open source Language Learning Model (LLM).
+This template enables a user to interact with a SQL database using natural language.

+It uses [Mistral-7b](https://mistral.ai/news/announcing-mistral-7b/) via [llama.cpp](https://github.com/ggerganov/llama.cpp) to run inference locally on a Mac laptop.

 ## Environment Setup